Shropshire County Agricultural Show 2017

 The show organisers are determined to make the 2017 show events more attractive than ever.
 There is quite literally something to meet the interest of everyone.

-A full programme from early morning of arena attractions are planned and includes the return of the exciting IMPS Motorbike Display Team last here in the 90's who defy gravity and good sense as they push to the extreme both life, limb and machine.
+A full programme from early morning of arena attractions are planned and includes the return of the exiting IMPS Motorbike Display Team last here in the 90's who defy gravity and good sense as they push to the extreme both life, limb and machine.
 We welcome the wonderful, stirring sounds of the Wirral Marching Piping Band who will thrill everyone who comes to the show and a display of Horses and Carriages.
 We must not forget either the young farmers whose floats and sense of fun will make everyone’s day so very special.

 If that is too tame for you then wait until you see the tractor pulling.
 Huge tractors arrive from all around the country and occasionally from abroad to take part in our event.
 The sledge that is pulled to demonstrate their immense power has to be specially imported from the Netherlands of all places.